Java Full Stack Developer Roadmap 2025

 Java Frameworks

-Frameworks streamline the development process by offering pre-built components and libraries, allowing programmers to concentrate on business logic rather than recreating the wheel.
-Two most used frameworks in Java back-end development are:
+Frameworks streamline development by offering pre-built components and libraries, allowing programmers to focus on business logic rather than recreating the wheel.

 1. Spring

 Spring is a highly flexible, robust framework for building enterprise applications.
-It provides a array of features including dependency injection, aspect-oriented programming, and transaction management for creating multi-layered scalable and maintainable applications.
+It provides features including:

 2. Hibernate